opentofu/opentofu/rfc/20240524-OpenTofu-RFC-Process.md

 The following will be split between [CONTRIBUTING.md](../CONTRIBUTING.md) and [rfc/README.md](./README.md):

 The process starts with an issue (`enhancement` or `bug`) is submitted to the repository.
 The `needs-rfc` label is added during the Core Team Triage process and indicates that an in-depth discussion and concensus is needed.
-This facilitates conversations and discussions around complex issues that are hard to have in the Github Isssue format.
+This facilitates conversations and discussions around complex issues that are hard to have in the Github Issue format.

 If interested, a Community Member will take the following actions to submit an RFC:
 1. Copy the [./rfc/yyyymmdd-template.md](link) to `./rfc/${isodate}-${rfc title}.md` on a branch in their fork of the OpenTofu Repository